The expectation and plan is for this to be a happy, fun thread. We shall see...

 Am I the only one who has seen his or her hub traffic drop significantly (about 80%) in the last couple of days?
-Since I have not done anything significantly different of late, I'm wondering why such a change would...
+Since I have not done anything significantly different of late, I'm wondering why such a change would happen out of nowhere.

 Just wondering.. my traffic has dropped 38% again from April to May, 18% from March to April, and 29% from Feb to March.
 Is this just me or is it site wide?
 Anyone?

 Is it just me (or mine) or the updating in Hub Traffic Statistics is really very slow

 by Kelly Kline Burnett 12 years ago

 Is there a way within Hub Pages to see which articles are only receiving Hub traffic?
 I try to beef up the low performing Hubs but it would help to know which Hubs have no outside traffic.
 Or is the score of the Hub sufficient to monitor the lack of Google traffic?

 Copyright © 2022 Maven Media Brands, LLC and respective content providers on this website.
 HubPages® is a registered trademark of Maven Coalition, Inc. Other product and company names shown may be trademarks of their respective owners.
 Maven Media Brands, LLC and respective content providers to this website may receive compensation for some links to products and services on this website.

 |HubPages Device ID||This is used to identify particular browsers or devices when the access the service, and is used for security reasons.|

 |Login||This is necessary to sign in to the HubPages Service.|